Or Call us now at 619-866-4461 (US), to discuss your project's needs with an Expert

 Both you and your clients will be satisfied – it's a win-win solution!

-Similar to virtual reality technology, but at the same time unique and superior, augmented reality is another pillar of modern architectural visualization.
-As the overlay of digital content, this sophisticated technology allows people to experience augmented reality using various devices and tools, including smartphones, tablets, and other portable devices, as well as smart AR glasses and headsets.
+Similar to virtual reality tech, but at the same time unique and superior, augmented reality is another pillar of modern architectural visualization.
+As the overlay of digital content, this sophisticated tech allows people to experience augmented reality using various devices and tools, including smartphones, tablets, and other portable devices, as well as smart AR glasses and headsets.

 Although VR equipment is affordable, the situation with AR is even better – instead of buying headsets and glasses, clients can enter the world of augmented reality within a few seconds, as long as the process of app installation lasts.

-Since there are numerous apps driven by AR technology, each app works differently.
+Since there are numerous apps driven by AR tech, each app works differently.
 Here are five best AR apps for architectural visualization.

 2. Smart Reality